mod-audio/mod-desktop/README.md

 ## Download

+MOD App has builds for:
+* Linux - X86_64
+* MacOS - Universal Image
+* Windows - 64 bit

-MOD App only has builds for Windows 64bit for now, find them in the [releases section](https://github.com/moddevices/mod-app/releases).
+You can find them in the [releases section](https://github.com/moddevices/mod-app/releases).

 ## Development